VRHIKKY/VketCloudSDK_Documents/docs/HEOComponents/HEOWorldSetting.en.md

 | `HeliScript` | Set the HeliScript to run on entering the world. |

 !!! note
-    Should the HeliScript elements contains a `None` or `Missing` entry, this may be a cause of a build error.
+    Note that if the HeliScript elements contains a `None` or `Missing` entry, this may become a cause of a build error.

 ![HeliScriptMistake](img/HEOWorldSetting_BasicInfo_HeliscriptMistake.jpg)